Updated: 6 days ago

 Following a plane crash, the airline and its insurance providers would try to get you to sign agreements and settle claims as soon as possible.
 They are unconcerned about your well-being.
 Instead, they want to keep their earnings and reputation safe by avoiding lawsuits.
-You should not agree to a settlement without first consulting a Personal Injury Lawyer.
+You should not agree to a settlement without first consulting a California Personal Injury Attorney.

 Air travel is not only faster than road or rail travel, but it is also the safest.
 While aviation accidents are uncommon, when they do happen, they often result in severe injuries and, in the worst-case scenario, death.
 In addition, as compared to large or commercial flights, smaller planes are more prone to crashes.
 Airplane crash claims are challenging to navigate.